curl/curl/docs/CONTRIBUTE.md

-We prefer pull requests to mailed patches, as it makes it a proper git commit that is easy to merge and they are easy to track and not that easy to loose in a flood of many emails, like they sometimes do on the mailing lists.
+We prefer pull requests to mailed patches, as it makes it a proper git commit that is easy to merge and they are easy to track and not that easy to loose in the flood of many emails, like they sometimes do on the mailing lists.

 When you adjust your pull requests after review, consider squashing the commits so that we can review the full updated version more easily.

 ### Making quality patches

-Make the patch against as recent sources as possible.
+Make the patch against as recent source versions as possible.

 If you've followed the tips in this document and your patch still hasn't been incorporated or responded to after some weeks, consider resubmitting it to